Natsu6767/VGG16-Tensorflow/README.md

 - `vgg16.py`: Class with the graph definition of the VGG16.
 - `VGG16 Train.ipynb`: Notebook to train and test the implementation of VGG16.

+## TODO

+Train the VGG16 impplementation by executing the `VGG16 Train.ipynb` notebook.